Content (20)

 Go to the Device Management portal using one of the following methods.
 Either:

-When you have a new smartphone, there are a few steps you need to take to setup the phone you're using for your Two-Step Login account.
-What you do with your account depends on whether or not you kept your phone number or if you have a new number on your new smartphone.
+When you get a new smartphone, there are a few steps you need to take to set up the phone you're using for your Two-Step Login account.
+The exact steps depend on whether you kept your phone number or if you have a new number on your new smartphone.

 Go to the Device Management Portal